About FH

 There are two common reasons people have high cholesterol.
 The first is an unhealthy diet, lifestyle or combination of both.
 This has led to high cholesterol levels which can cause heart disease.

-The second is an inherited condition which can often lead to extremely high levels of dangerous bad cholesterol (LDL).
-This second type of high cholesterol is called familial hypercholesterolaemia (FH), or family-inherited high cholesterol.
+The second is an inherited condition which can often lead to extremely high levels of dangerous bad cholesterol (LDL-cholesterol).
+This second type of high cholesterol is FH, or family-inherited high cholesterol.
+The gold standard for diagnosing FH is via genetic testing.

 How common is FH and how many people have it in Australia?